rocketlaunchr/electron.guide/content/go-desktop-application.md

 Having done that, check to see [confirm] that the Go path env (environment) variable is set.

 To do this, run `go version` from a CLI.
 This should print the current version of Go you're running.
-See [installation instructions](https://golang.org/dl/) for more.
+See [Go installation instructions](https://golang.org/dl/) for more.

 ### **npm (Node Package Manager)**